The following constitution was approved at the 2013 TRAC Annual General Meeting (AGM):

 (iii) The Standing Committee shall have a minimum of three meetings each year (AGM excluded), which may be virtual.
-These meetings shall be minuted, and the minutes distributed via the central TRAC website.
-The Standing Committee shall hold as many meetings as it deems necessary, so long as the minimum is met, and the minutes are distributed.
+These meetings shall be minuted, and the Standing Committee shall hold as many meetings as it deems necessary, so long as the minimum is met.

 8. ELECTION PROCEDURE

-All elections or votes in any meeting will be by an open (show of hands) vote.
+All elections or votes in the AGM will be by a closed vote on paper ballots (except for constitutional amendments, which will be voted on by a show of hands).
 Should any vote end in a draw, each side will be given two minutes to argue their position and a second vote will take place.
 If this second vote also ends in a draw, the meeting’s chair shall cast the deciding vote.

-(iii) The Proceedings editorial team should consist of members of the Previous TRAC Local Organising Committee(s) and any other volunteers, either associated with the venue(s) or from elsewhere (including the Standing Committee), willing to help with the process.
+(iii) The editorial team should consist of members of the Previous TRAC Local Organising Committee(s) and members of the Standing Committee.
 The ideal number of editors is three or four persons.

-(iv) Proceedings publication must be carried out with the official TRAC publisher, through agreements signed by the Standing Committee, and must follow established guidelines and styles.
+(iv) Publication must be carried out with the official TRAC publisher, through agreements signed by the Standing Committee, and must follow established guidelines and styles.

-(v) Proceedings guidance, style guides and publication system details shall be updated by each editorial team and/or the Standing Committee, and provided to new editorial teams within one month of the end of the most recent conference.
-A copy of each updated Proceedings guidance document must also be provided to the Standing Committee.
+(v) Publication guidance, style guides and publication system details shall be updated by the Standing Committee, and provided to new editorial teams within one month of the end of the most recent conference.

-(vi) Proceedings publication must be carried out according to a schedule that allows for final print publication within 12 months (i.e. so that one year’s publication is available for purchase at the next year’s conference).
+(vi) Publication must be carried out according to a schedule that allows for final publication within 12 months.

 (vii) All contributions submitted for publication must be reviewed by suitable referees.
 All referees shall be kept anonymous to all except members of the editorial team(s).

 (viii) TRAC may, should circumstances and interest allow, establish additional publication initiatives, either as one-off publications or new series.
-Any additional publication must maintain the same referee requirement and system established for the Proceedings.
+Any additional publication must maintain the same referee requirement and system established.